nboldhq/docs/contents/45-connected-apps/10 HubSpot setup guide.md

 If you have any questions or need any assistance, kindly write to us at [support@nbold.co](mailto:support@nbold.co)

 #### 1. **Get Started**

 Once you have created a template to use for the collaboration on sales deals, you can go ahead and install the collaboration solution.

-> **Please Note:** Currently, the solution is only available on the Web App client of Microsoft teams.
+> **Please Note:** To install the solution for the first time, please use the browser version.
+Currently, the first-time setup can only be done via the Web App of Microsoft team.

 * Connect and go to the nBold application in Microsoft Teams.